KingChampion36/chemistryedu/docs/physical-chemistry/thermodynamics/carnot-cycle-and-second-law-of-thermodynamics.md

 ---
 title: Thermodynamics | Carnot Cycle and Second Law of Thermodynamics
+description: In this article, we will discuss carnot cycle and second law of thermodynamics.
+Carnot cycle is based on first law of thermodynamics but it helps in defining second law of thermodynamics.
 ---

 # [![ChemistryEdu Logo](../../images/favicon.svg){ align=left, width=3.8% }](../../index.md)  Thermodynamics | Carnot Cycle and Second Law of Thermodynamics